redpesk-labs/benchmark-serialization/README.md

     3. -DBENCH_FASTJSON=ON
     4. -DBENCH_FASTJSON=ON -DBENCH_FASTJSON_ARRAY=ON
     5. -DBENCH_JSONCPP=ON
+    6. -DBENCH_JSONSTRING=ON
-    6. -DBENCH_CBOR=ON
+    7. -DBENCH_CBOR=ON
-    7. -DBENCH_CBOR=ON -DBENCH_CBOR_ARRAY=ON
+    8. -DBENCH_CBOR=ON -DBENCH_CBOR_ARRAY=ON
-    8. -DBENCH_XDR=ON
+    9. -DBENCH_XDR=ON
-    9. -DBENCH_PROTOBUF=ON
+    10. -DBENCH_PROTOBUF=ON

 ### OPTION MAIN

 Different possible option are able:

     1. --d=<NUMBER OF DATA>             : to run with a custom data number
     2. --t                              : to run a benchmark showing the time during the parsing
-    3. --c : to run a benchmark showing the percentage of CPU taken during the parsing
+    3. --c=<FREQUENCE in nanosecond>    : to run a benchmark showing the percentage of CPU taken during the parsing

 ## RESULT EXAMPLE